Section 80C of Income Tax Act: 80C Deductions List

 ULIP, or Unit Linked Insurance Plan, combines long-term investments with life insurance coverage.
 When you pay the premium, it’s divided between insurance and investments in equity, debt, or a combination of both, this makes ULIPs an excellent choice for achieving your and your family’s financial goals.

 ULIPs have gained popularity, due to its dual benefits of saving money and offering tax advantages, investors can avail of tax exemptions up to ₹ 1.5 lakh on the invested amount u/s 80C income tax provisions.
+ULIPs have 5 year lock in period.

 Tax Saving FD

 Tax Saving Fixed Deposits are a type of savings plan, offered by banks or post offices.
-It Allows you to save on taxes under Section 80C but comes with a 5-year lock-in period, and you can claim a maximum of ₹1.5 lakh tax exemption, the profits you earn from these deposits are subject to taxes.
+It Allows you to save on taxes under Section 80C but comes with 5-year lock-in period, and you can claim a maximum of ₹1.5 lakh tax exemption, the profits you earn from these deposits are subject to taxes.

 Sukanya Samriddhi Yojana (SSY)